-Learn how to stir fry baby bok choy, a tender green that is easy to prepare and delicious with a simple stir fry of garlic and ginger with a classic Chinese sauce.
+Learn how to stir fry baby bok choy, a tender green that is easy to prepare and cooked with garlic, ginger, and soy sauce.
+Since I first published this recipe, I updated the recipe and gave it a new photo.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.